Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 5. Music appreciation

 Have you ever wanted to know more about a particular genre of music, such as jazz, classical, or swing?
-Purchase some MP3’s in that genre to listen to – or to do it for free, just listen to those pieces on YouTube.
-Get out a book from the library about the history of that type of music.
+Get some MP3’s in your genre to listen to.
+I loved discovering music from the Baroque period on Amazon.com.
+To do it for free, simply listen to those pieces on YouTube.
+To add a further angle of intellectual interest, get out a book from the library about the history of that type of music.

 Logic puzzles, brainteasers, crosswords and Sudoku can be ideal ways for a stay-at-home mother to get intellectual stimulation and keep a sharp brain.
 As with reading, you’ll find that you’ll have to do these brain-sharpening hobbies in piecemeal fashion with a few minutes snatched here and there.